An NRI’s prospective on the not-so-changing aspect of Indian life

 - The overall mentality is still the same.
 The way society interacts and overall thinking has not changed very much.

-- The political power, the corruption and the mussel flexing to get the work done is same old.
+- The political power, the corruption and the muscle flexing to get the work done is the same old.
 If you have money, you can bypass the due process and the waiting lines.

 - The outdoor cleanliness is no where to be found.
 The trash and garbage is all over the streets, just like before.

 - The laziness and lack of punctuality is no better than before, especially in the public sector.